infinum/frontend-handbook/JavaScript/Angular.md

 Create components with `ng g c MyComponent` or `ng g c my-component`.
 In both cases, the resulting component class name will be `MyComponent`, and dir name will be `my-component`.

-Usually, you want to create a component module as well when creating components.
+Usually, you want to create a component module when creating components.
 This makes the component more modular and ensures that everything that the component needs is provided by the component module.
 The component module should declare and export the component—you can think of it as a public API.
 The component module could also declare some other "internal" components, but it does not have to necessarily export those internal components.
 It is our recommendation that component modules export only one declared component.

 Also remember that a component can be declared only once (in one module), so it makes sense for reusable components to have their own module.